||Aligning the program Description

 - Completion of a three (3) year undergraduate degree, with Grade Point Average (GPA) of at least 6.0 in third year or in the relevant major sequence.

-- A student who wishes to enter the program, but who does not fulfil these requirements, may present a case in writing to the Faculty Honours Program Coordinator, at whose discretion they may be admitted to the program.
+- A student who wishes to enter the program, but who does not fulfil these requirements, may present a case in writing to the School Honours Program Coordinator, at whose discretion they may be admitted to the program.

 - Students will normally have a thesis or research project topic approved before enrolment.
 Approval of research topics may depend upon the availability of a suitable supervisor.